rob-feng-wellington/rivl-redux-react-new/README.md

 # rivl-redux-react-new
 ## Introduction
-Rivl is for workmates to track table tennis scores
+Rivl is for workmates to track ranks, scores and history

 ## What does rivl do
 1. A score board to show ranks, scores for players